This week I am gonna get organized. No, for REAL this time.

-- Line you baking sheets with parchment paper.
+- Preheat oven to 375ºF.
+Line a baking sheet with parchment paper.

-- Transfer batter into a piping bag or a Ziploc bag with the corner snipped off.
+- Transfer the cookie batter to a piping bag or a Ziploc bag with the corner snipped off.

-- Pipe in the shape of pumpkins (kind of a fat heart shape) on the prepared baking sheet.
-Leave about 2 inches apart.
+- Pipe the batter in pumpkin shapes (kind of a fat heart shape) on the prepared baking sheet.
+Leave about 2 inches of space between each cookie.

-- Bake for approx 6 minutes until they are set.
+- Bake at 375ºF for about 6 minutes, or until the cookies are set.

-- Let cool on baking sheet for 2 minutes and then transfer to a wire rack to finish cooling.
+- Let the cookies cool on baking sheet for 2 minutes, and then transfer to a wire rack to finish cooling.

-- In a mixer, cream together your butter and cream cheese until smooth.
+- In a mixer, cream together the butter and cream cheese until smooth.

-- On low speed add in your vanilla and powdered sugar.
+- On low speed, add in vanilla and powdered sugar.

-- Turn speed up to medium until combined, scraping sides of bowl when necessary.
+- Turn the mixer speed up to medium and beat until combined, scraping the sides of the bowl as needed.

 - Use a piping bag or spatula to spread one half of each cookie with cream cheese filling.
 Place the second half of each cookie over the filling to create a sandwich.